 Oh my goodness!
 How did I forget how dense, chewy, creamy and filling steel-cut oats are?
-I seriously have had a container of steel-cut oats in the pantry for months.
+I’ve had a container of steel-cut oats in the pantry for months.
 I always eye it and think, nah… those take too long to cook.

-Here’s what I did: Boiled the oats for 1 minute, covered them and let them sit out at room temperature overnight.
-The next morning, when I started to get hungry (which, let’s be honest, was as soon as my feet hit the floor) I took the lid off the oats, gave them a stir and let them cook for about 7 minutes over medium-high heat.
-Once they were hot, I portioned a serving into a bowl, dressed them up a bit and dug in!
+Here’s what I do: boil the oats for 1 minute, cover them and let them sit out on the stove-top at room temperature overnight.
+The next morning, when I start to get hungry (which, let’s be honest, is as soon as my feet hit the floor) I take the lid off the oats, give them a stir and let them cook for about 5 minutes over medium-high heat.
+Once they were hot, I portion a serving into a bowl, dress them up a bit with toppings and dig in!

-Overall, I really like the texture of these oats (they’re chewier than rolled oats) and the fact that they are so creamy, without any added milk!
-I could be wrong, but I think the creaminess has to do with the overnight preparation method.
+Overall, I really like the texture of these oats (they’re chewier than rolled oats) and I adore the fact that they are so creamy, without any added milk!

 - 1 cup steel-cut oats